chocolatey/choco-wiki/Troubleshooting.md

 * You have a proxy that you need to configure
 * It is being blocked in your organization
 * We broke something (this is the least likely reason)
-* CloudFlare has blocked your IP [due to reasons](https://support.cloudflare.com/hc/en-us/articles/203366080-Why-do-I-see-a-captcha-or-challenge-page-Attention-Required-trying-to-visit-a-site-protected-by-Cloudflare-as-a-site-visitor-)
+* **CloudFlare has blocked your IP [due to reasons](https://support.cloudflare.com/hc/en-us/articles/203366080-Why-do-I-see-a-captcha-or-challenge-page-Attention-Required-trying-to-visit-a-site-protected-by-Cloudflare-as-a-site-visitor-)** (99% of the time, this is the issue)
 * The Chocolatey Community Team may have blocked access due to abuse (1M+ package installs over 30 days) see [[excessive use for details|CommunityPackagesDisclaimer#excessive-use]]

-You can use a tool like [Fiddler](http://www.telerik.com/fiddler) (choco install for this would not be helpful in your case) to help determine what is going on.
+You can use a tool like [Fiddler](https://www.telerik.com/fiddler) to help determine what is going on.

+Cloudflare uses Project Honeypot to determine if your IP address is flagged, such as if you have malware on your box that is sending spam emails.
+Go to Project Honeypot and put in your IP address - http://www.projecthoneypot.org/search_ip.php.
+Check to see if your IP is flagged here.

-If you determine it is CloudFlare blocking your IP, we may be able to get you whitelisted for Chocolatey - see https://chocolatey.org/contact (send message to "Website" in drop down).
-If you have been completely blocked, go to https://gitter.im/chocolatey/choco and contact us there.
+If you determine it is CloudFlare blocking your IP (which is the issue 98% of the time), we may be able to get you whitelisted for Chocolatey:

+* Go to https://chocolatey.org/contact (NOTE: If you are completely blocked from accessing the site, contact us through [Gitter](https://gitter.im/chocolatey/choco) instead)
+* Select ***Website*** in "Send message to" drop down (this is important to get it routed to the right folks)
+* Let us know what's going on along with your IP address so we can talk about whitelisting options and get you moving forward.
+* Oh, and be sure to run some antivirus scans and remove any found malware (and maybe find a better antivirus scanner).

+Once this has been completed, you should have access to install Chocolatey and/or packages from the community repository.

 <a id="markdown-im-seeing-chocolatey--application--tool-using-32-bit-to-run-instead-of-x64-what-is-going-on" name="im-seeing-chocolatey--application--tool-using-32-bit-to-run-instead-of-x64-what-is-going-on"></a>
 ### I'm seeing Chocolatey / *application* / *tool* using 32 bit to run instead of x64.
 What is going on?